 However, understanding the steps involved can expedite this process significantly.

 In light of this, our article serves as a guide and offers guidance on incorporation and other key facts on corporate details and compliance to help you along the way.

-All Anguilla LLCs are under the governance of the Limited Liability Company Act (LLC Act) 2014 which in itself is based on the Wyoming LLC Ordinance.
+All LLCs in Anguilla are governed by the Limited Liability Company Act (LLC Act) 2014, which is based on the Wyoming LLC Ordinance.

 Reasons to incorporate an Anguilla LLC

-As an owner of an LLC, you can enjoy anonymity as there are no public records of shareholders or directors.
-Instead, they are kept at the company’s registered office which doesn’t have to be in Anguilla.
-There’s also a database called ACORN containing names of companies registered within Anguilla for monitoring purposes.
+LLC owners enjoy a high degree of anonymity as there are no public records of shareholders or directors.
+These records can be stored at the company’s registered office, which doesn’t need to be located in Anguilla.

 Flexible management structure

 An LLC can function as a single-member LLC when there is only one owner, granting complete control to that individual.
 Conversely, if more individuals or entities become members, it can transform into a professional group.